Home » Symptoms » Dog Symptoms A-Z » Blindness (Amaurosis)

 Basics and possible causes

 Blindness in dogs can be caused by a variety of factors.
-The most common include genetic predispositions, which are more common in some breeds, as well as age-related changes.
-In older dogs, the lens of the eye may become cloudy, which is known as a cataract and can lead to visual impairment.
+The most common include genetic predispositions, which are more frequent in some breeds, as well as age-related changes.
+In older dogs, the lens of the eye can become cloudy, which is known as a cataract and can lead to visual impairment.

-Another common cause is retinal degeneration, in which the light-sensitive cells in the retinaThe retina is the light-sensitive layer at the back of the eye that captures visual information and transmits it to the brain via the optic nerve.
-Retinal diseases can lead to vision loss in dogs and cats. die.
-In addition, inflammatory conditions, infections, or traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. to the eye or optic nerveThe optic nerve is the nerve that connects the retina of the eye to the brain and transmits visual information.
-Diseases or damage to the optic nerve in dogs and cats can lead to vision loss or blindness. can lead to blindness.
-Certain systemic diseases, such as diabetes, can also affect vision by affecting blood flow to the eyes.
+Another common cause is retinal degeneration, where the light-sensitive cells in the retinaThe retina is the light-sensitive layer at the back of the eye that captures visual information and transmits it to the brain via the optic nerve.
+Retinal diseases can lead to vision loss in dogs and cats. die off.
+Furthermore, Inflammatory conditions, infections, or traumas of the eye or the optic nerveThe optic nerve is the nerve that connects the retina of the eye to the brain and transmits visual information.
+Diseases or damage to the optic nerve in dogs and cats can lead to vision loss or blindness. can lead to Blindness.
+Certain systemic diseases like diabetes can also impair vision, as they affect blood flow to the eyes.

-A sudden loss of vision may indicate acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
-In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. glaucoma or retinal detachment, both of which are emergencies.
-ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances or certain medications can also cause blindness.
-In rare cases, tumors in the brain or near the eye can put pressure on the optic nerveThe optic nerve is the nerve that connects the retina of the eye to the brain and transmits visual information.
+A sudden loss of vision can indicate acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
+In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. glaucoma or retinal detachment, both of which are Emergencies.
+ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. substances or certain medications can also lead to Blindness.
+In rare cases, Tumors in the brain or near the eye can put pressure on the optic nerveThe optic nerve is the nerve that connects the retina of the eye to the brain and transmits visual information.
 Diseases or damage to the optic nerve in dogs and cats can lead to vision loss or blindness., thereby impairing vision.

 Typical accompanying symptoms